 - Best balancing eczema lotion: Curél Itch Defense Calming Body Lotion, $9

 If you're hoping to alleviate the itchiness, it's important to note that not all anti-itch creams work the same way, and nor do they have the same effect on skin.
-For example, what may work for a temporary bug bite may not have the same effect on eczema.
+For example, what may work as a home remedy for bug bites may not have the same effect on eczema.
 So, in order to decide what's the best anti-itch cream for your skin condition, you should know what's causing your scratching in the first place.

 What causes my skin to get so itchy?